kamalarieff/anticar/content/questions/its_too_late_to_change.md

 weight = 17
 +++

-No it doesn't.
+No it's not.
 Netherlands was heavily car cultured 30 years ago.
 Look where they are now.

 ## Resources {#resources}